 2. Watering & Humidity

-But refrain from keeping long dryness, and low humidity as the plant might undergo underwatering, making the leaves bristle and wrinkle.
+But refrain from prolonged dryness and low humidity as the plant may dehydrate, making the leaves crisp and wrinkly.

-Also, do not overwater the plant, as it might suffer from root rot and turn yellow.
+Additionally, do not overwater or prevent overhead watering as it might suffer from root rot and yellow leaves.

-Choose a soil with higher porousness that is well-draining and slightly acidic to alkaline with richness in organic matter.
+Choose porous soil that is well-draining and slightly acidic to alkaline (pH 6.1-7.3) with richness in organic matter.

-You can opt for commercial potting mixes for Hoya macrophylla, like Hoya Potting Mix and Harris Potting Mix, formerly enriched with added fertilizers.
+You can opt for commercial potting mixes for Hoya macrophylla, like Hoya Potting Mix, formerly enriched with added fertilizers.

-Meanwhile, you can also make a DIY recipe using perlite and orchid mix in a ratio of 1:1 or mixing peat moss with perlite in a 2:1 ratio.
+You can also make a DIY recipe using sand and orchid mix in a ratio of 1:1 or peat moss with organic perlite in a 2:1 ratio.

-When feeding, do not fertilize the plant generously as it may suffocate the plants and make the root black-brown, with brown leaf margins.
+However, do not overfertilize the plant as it may suffocate them and burn the leaves and roots.

-And during under-fertilization, the plant ceases its entire growth and turns the leaves pale and yellow.
+And during underfertilization, the plant ceases its entire growth, turning the leaves pale and yellow.

 4. Potting & Repotting